Contiguous Boundary Guarding: An Optimal Algorithm

 The following structural lemma (proved in Section~\ref{proof-section}) shows that $Q$ has our desired property.

 \begin{lemma} Some optimal solution has a guard at a point of $Q$. \end{lemma}

-If $P$ has $n$ vertices, then $Q$ has $O(n^4)$ points because it is formed by the intersection points of possibly $O(n^2)$ extensions.
-The set $S$ has size $O(n^5)$.
-The visibility polygon from a point can be computed in linear time \cite{Lee1983}, and the intersection of two polygons can be found $O(n\log n+k)$ time where $k$ is the size of the output \cite{Balaban1995,Chazelle1992,Berg2008}.
-Thus, for each starting point in $S$, the greedy algorithm takes $O(n^2\log n)$ time, as it computes the intersection of $n$ polygons where each intersection is a simple polygon by Lemma~\ref{path-covering}.
-Therefore, the total running time of the algorithm is $O(n^7\log n)$.
+If $P$ has $n$ vertices, then $Q$ has $O(n^3)$ points because there are $O(n)$ edge-extensions and $O(n^2)$ vertex-extensions.
+The set $S$ has size $O(n^4)$.
+The visibility polygon from a point can be computed in linear time \cite{Lee1983}, and the intersection of two polygons with $O(n)$ vertices can be found in $O(n\log n+k)$ time where $k$ is the size of the output \cite{Balaban1995,Chazelle1992,Berg2008}.
+For a given starting point $p_1$, the greedy algorithm finds $p_2,p_3,\cdots$ and $g_1,g_2,\cdots$ by computing the intersection of visibility polygons of $O(n)$ points ordered in counter-clockwise along $\partial$ (cf. Lemma~\ref{edge-covering-endpoints-obs}).
+The intersection of visibility polygons of consecutive points is a simple polygon (by Lemma~\ref{path-covering}) and it has $O(n)$ vertices because its reflex vertices coincide with reflex vertices of $P$.
+Thus the greedy algorithm takes $O(n^2\log n)$ time for a given starting point.
+Therefore, the total running time of the optimal algorithm, which invokes the greedy algorithm from each starting point in $S$, is $O(n^6\log n)$.
 This is a conservative upper bound on the running time and surely can be improved.
 For example, one might adopt ideas from the $O(n)$-time incremental algorithm for the kernel of a polygon \cite{Lee1979} to compute the covering region of a path on $\partial$ and consequently achieve a better running time for the greedy algorithm.
 Our main goal here is a proof that the decision version of the contiguous boundary guarding problem is in the complexity class {\bf P}.
-The following theorem summarizes our~result.
+The following theorem summarizes our result.

 \begin{theorem} The problem of contiguous boundary guarding of a polygon with the minimum number of guards can be solved in polynomial time. \end{theorem}